spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 # Setup

-Before starting this tutorial, make sure you have followed the instructions in our [setup and installation guide]({{urlRoot}}/setup-and-installing).
+Before starting this tutorial, make sure you have followed the [Get started guide]({{urlRoot}}/get-started).

 # What will be covered?

-This tutorial will implement a simple health pack pickup that will grant health to players who walk over it.
-The amount of health granted will be fixed and the health pack will be consumed through use, respawning a little later.
+This tutorial implements a simple health pack pickup granting health to players who walk over it.
+The amount of health granted is fixed and the health pack is consumed through use, respawning a little later.

-To implement this feature we will:
+To implement this feature we:

 * Define a new health pack entity and its data.
 * Add health pack entities to the snapshot so they appear in the world.